pivotal-tabernash/rails_4_transaction_issue/README.md

-There is an inconsistency between transaction rollbacks when an acitve record model has no has many relationships and when it has one.
+There is an inconsistency between transaction rollbacks when an active record model has no has many relationships and when it has one.

 In the former case, if a record is created and then rolled back the instance will have an id set.